niu-wcs/wrf-run/README.md

 ```

 If your data source does not support auto downloads, the script will check upon running to ensure the needed files are present and abort with an error message if they are not, or in the wrong location.
 Finally to activate a data set, change the modeldata parameter in control.txt to match your model source.

+### IO_VARS ###
+This script package has limited support for post-processing using the IO_VARS file option in WRF (iofields_filename namelist option).
+This namelist option allows your wrfout files to be significantly truncated to only contain pertinant output fields to significantly cut down on both file I/O times and compute times in your model.

+An example line of IO_VARS.txt follows:

++:h:5:REFD_COM

+The format of each line is as such:

+  * +: This says to "add" the following to the respective file, using '-' would be a remove call
+  * h: This says the target is a history output stream (wrfout, auxhistory, etc)
+  * 5: This is the target stream for the history file (This would be auxhistory5)
+  * REFD_COM: This is the target field to be added/removed.

+You can combine multiple fields in a single line as well:

+-:h:5:XLAT,XLONG,HGT,LANDMASK

+This would remove XLAT, XLONG, HGT, and LANDMASK from the auxhistory5 output.

 ### Python Post-Processing ###
 This package contains a basic python post-processing script that incorporates multiple other python packages.
 If you would like to use the python post-processor you first need to set **post_run_python** to 1 in **control.txt**.
 This will create a job-script to execute PythonPost.py in parallel using Dask and wrf-python.
 Controlling the outputs of this are handled by a second control text file located in the Python/ directory.